Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_01_about_python.rst

 What we see means that the first number is real and the second is integer (the word *float* denotes real numbers, and *int* denostes integers).

-In this regard, note that in Python, the result of the ordinary division ``/`` is always a real number, even when the integers are divisible and there is no remainder.
-When we want the result of the division between two integers be an integer, we should use the integer division operator ``//``.
+In this regard, note that in Python, the result of the ordinary division ``/`` is always a real number, even when the operands are integers and are divisible (there is no remainder).
+When we want the result of the division between two integers to be an integer, we should use the integer division operator ``//``.

 .. code::